hashicorp/vault/Godeps/_workspace/src/github.com/mitchellh/cli/README.md

 * Easy sub-command based CLIs: `cli foo`, `cli bar`, etc.

+* Support for nested subcommands such as `cli foo bar`.

 * Optional support for default subcommands so `cli` does something other than error.